-Before, Peter has co-founded several acclaimed emerging technology conferences including ThingsCon, UIKonf, and Cognitive Cities Conference, and curated leading conferences including Interaction, NEXT, and TEDxKreuzberg.
-He has provided research, strategic advice, and policy recommendations to governments, foundations and global technology companies.
+Along the way, Peter has co-founded several acclaimed emerging technology conferences including ThingsCon, UIKonf, and Cognitive Cities Conference, and curated leading conferences such as Interaction16, NEXT, and TEDxKreuzberg.

-His projects, thoughts and other antics have been featured in Forbes, New York Times, SPIEGEL, The Guardian, ZDF, ZEIT and many others.
-His work has been exhibited at London Design Festival, the V&A and Fuori Salone.
+His projects, ideas and antics have been featured in Forbes, the New York Times, SPIEGEL, The Guardian, ZDF, ZEIT and many other publications.
+His work has been shown at London Design Festival, the Victoria and Albert Museum, and Fuori Salone.
 He blogs at thewavingcat.com.

 (Learn more about past and current clients and personal affiliations.
 A probably outdated version of this bio is available in German, too.
 Clients and conference organizers can find high-res headshots here.)

 To discuss ideas and projects, please free to get in touch through any of these channels.
 You can also find me on Twitter @peterbihr.